TykTechnologies/tyk-charts/tyk-single-dc/README.md

 #### Enterprise Portal License

-In order to refer Tyk Enterprise Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `EnterprisePortalLicense`.
+In order to refer Tyk Enterprise Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DevPortalLicense`.

 #### Enterprise Portal Admin Password